 Hawaiian Duke Kahanamoku popularised surfing on his visit to Sydney in 1914-15, first hitting Australian waves at Freshwater in 1914.
 His original board is still on display at the Freshwater Surf Lifesaving Club.
 Since then, Australia has produced many World Champion surfers.

-The Cronulla area comprises four beaches Wanda, Elouera, North Cronulla and Cronulla and has a lively surf scene with local board-riding communities and lifesaving clubs.
+Further south is Maroubra, a kilometre-long curve of sand that attracts surfers, swimmers and families.
+The Cronulla area comprises four beaches; Wanda, Elouera, North Cronulla and Cronulla, and has a lively surf scene with local board-riding communities and lifesaving clubs.

 Sydney's Northern Beaches, from Manly to Palm Beach, offer some of the city's prime surfing spots, including Freshwater, Narrabeen and Dee Why and Curl Curl.
 The Vissla Sydney Surf Pro takes place in Manly in March, with top surfers from around the world competing.